magiblot/tvision/README.md

 * The console's codepage is set to UTF-8 on startup and restored on exit.
 * Microsoft's C runtime functions are set automatically to UTF-8 mode, so you do not need to use the `wchar_t` variants.
 * If the console crashes, a new one is allocated automatically.

+**Note:** Turbo Vision writes UTF-8 text directly to the Windows console.
+If the console is set in legacy mode and the bitmap font is being used, Unicode characters will not be displayed properly ([photo](https://user-images.githubusercontent.com/20713561/91917174-7a1f4600-ecbf-11ea-8c7a-2ec80d31d2ca.png)).

 ### All platforms